Sammaye/yii2-mongodb/README.md

 # MongoYii2

-**Even though I am actively using this on production sites this extension is in extreme beta - expect maybe a bug or two**

 This is a set of tools and add-ons built on top of Yii2's own MongoDB extension to further it's capacity and abilities because I found the default MongoDB extension lacked a lot of features needed in programs I made using MongoDB.